ArduPilot/ardupilot_wiki/common/source/docs/common-history-of-ardupilot.rst

 May 2016 - `Flirtey delivery drone (using ardupilot) is entered into Smithsonian Air and Space Museum <http://www.smithsonianmag.com/smart-news/first-delivery-drone-united-states-lands-spot-smithsonian-180958964/?no-ist>`__.

+Sep 2016 - Flymaple board support removed ( not actively tested or used , also lacks a maintainer see PR #4191 ).

 Sep 2016 - Relationship with 3DR, Chris Anderson and PX4 team lead sours as DroneCode Platinum board members outvote Silver board members to remove GPLv3 projects including ArduPilot from DroneCode.

 Sep 2016 - ArduPilot begins :ref:`ArduPilot Partners <common_sponsors>` group.